fabioperrella/debugging-with-mastery/intro/slide01.md

 # Idea

-## Show how I used to do and what I've learnt
+## Show how I used to do and what I've learned

 !SLIDE center